 Future indebtedness of the Company may contain prohibitions on the occurrence of certain events that would constitute a Change of Control or require such indebtedness to be repurchased upon a Change of Control.
 Moreover, the exercise by the holders of their right to require the Company to commence an Offer to Purchase the Senior Subordinated Notes could cause a default under such indebtedness, even if the Change of Control itself does not, due to the financial effect of such Offer to Purchase on the Company.
 Finally, the Company's ability to pay cash to the holders of Senior Subordinated Notes following the occurrence of a Change of Control may be limited by the Company's then existing financial resources.
-There can be no assurance that sufficient funds will be available when necessary to make an Offer to Purchase the Senior Subordinated Notes as a result of a Change of Control may be waived or modified with the written consent of the holders of a majority in principal amount of the Senior Subordinated Notes.
+There can be no assurance that sufficient funds will be available when necessary to make an Offer to Purchase the Senior Subordinated Notes.
+The provisions under the Indenture relative to the Company's obligation to make an Offer to Purchase the Senior Subordinated Notes as a result of a Change of Control may be waived or modified with the written consent of the holders of a majority in principal amount of the Senior Subordinated Notes.